 Q. Can I get a divorce without my spouse knowing?

-A. It’s a strict requirement that your spouse must be served with the divorce petition.
+A. Generally NO!
+It’s a strict requirement that your spouse must be served with the divorce petition.
 This applies even if they live abroad.
+But in some cases, where you do not know where they live, we can still get you your divorce.

 Q. I haven’t heard from my spouse for years – I don’t even know where they live – can I get a divorce?